7 Best Backpacking Axes + Buying Guide

 Council Tool Hudson Bay camp axe 18 inches

 The Hudson Bay Camp Axe by Council Tool is an excellent tool made in the USA.
-This alone almost put it on this list for reasons that I’ll get to shortly.
-First of all, this axe is based on a design that French and American traders and frontiersman used in the Hudson Bay region hundreds of years ago.
-The life of a trader and frontiersman was a tough one, and each tool had to be the best it could be.
+This alone almost put it on my list.
+This axe is based on a design that French and American traders and frontiersmen used hundreds of years ago in the Hudson Bay region.
+The life of a trader and frontiersman was tough, and each tool had to be the best it could be.

 The design is time-tested.
-Relatively thin cheeks allow the Hudson Bay camp axe to cut well and deep.
+The relatively thin cheeks allowed the Hudson Bay camp axe to cut well and deep.
 The handle is advertised as being 18 inches long, but I measured it at 17 inches.
 That’s fine – most axes are shortened in the hanging process anyway.

 The steel of the axehead is excellent – it’s Carbon US 1060 steel, between HRC 48-55 on the Rockwell scale.
-And this is where being US-made comes in – since the company is an American one, they have excellent customer service.
+And this is where being US-made comes in – since the company is American, they have excellent customer service.

-There are many good reasons to buy American, and the quality of the Hudson Bay axe and the service Council Tool provide are two of the main ones.
+There are many good reasons to buy American, and the quality of the Hudson Bay axe and the service Council Tool provides are two.

-Verdict: A very good quality axe made in the USA, excellent service by Council Tool in case you do have any trouble.
+This is an excellent quality axe made in the USA, and there is excellent service by Council Tool in case you have any trouble.
+It’s wooden handle can be repaired or replaced if broken, and its combination of weight and power is suited for backpacking.

 Council Tool Hudson Bay Camp Axe